darrturner5/Thermal-Tracking-Experiment/progress.md

                   Arduino = serial.Serial("/dev/tty50", 115200)

     It doesnt respond to any of my data being sent from python.
-The seros also were jittering and acting out even when powered on and I spent a good 15 minutes trying to examine why.
+The servos also were jittering and acting out even when powered on and I spent a good 15 minutes trying to examine why.
 Turns out I forgot to add a common ground between my arduino and my power supply.
 Just wow.

+# 3/17/26
+- My arduino servos arent moving at all or responding to the responses being sent by python.

+        sudo raspi-config
+        Interface Options - Serial Port - Enable Serial Port Hardware

+  Which didnt seem to do anything.
+First Im checking if the ports are in sync and actually sending things over.